nl-design-system/rvo/components/form-field-label/README.md

 - Labeltekst
 - Indicator of het formulierveld verplicht is
-- Indicator of het formulierveld optioneel is
+- Indicator of het formulierveld niet verplicht is

 ## Richtlijnen